zlnew/horizonx/README.md

 # go-monitor-agent

 Lightweight Linux metrics agent that scrapes `/proc` and `/sys` once per second and exposes a JSON snapshot at `/metrics`.
+Collectors are defensive: unreadable files just zero the value so the agent keeps running.

 ## Requirements